tot0p/tot0p/site/src/en/about.md

 layout: layout.njk
 title: About
 lang: en
-description: Learn more about Thomas Lemaitre and his journey in software development
+description: Learn more about Thomas Lemaitre and his software development journey
 ---

 # About Me